www.badgerland.co.uk

 Sett

-The badger lives an underground home called a sett.
-Their setts are usually situated in small clearings in woodland or copses.
+The badger lives an underground home called a sett, which will typically be towards the centre of their territory or home range.
+Their setts are usually situated in or near small clearings in woodland or copses.
+Roughly 80% or so are in woodlands or hedgerows where trees or their roots provide the badger with some form of protection.
 The sett will be obvious to those who know what to look for, as the ground around the used entrances will probably be free of vegetation, and may be muddy and may show evidence of badger prints.
 There may also be evidence of latrines (holes in the ground) nearby, into which badgers do their poo.

 A simple sett is made up of a single tunnel, with a sleeping chamber at the end.
 However, most setts have several entrance holes, and lots of tunnels which link up with each other.
 The tunnels also link up with sleeping and nursery chambers.
 The tunnels may have several interlinking passages underground; and may also be arranged so as to provide a constant supply of clean fresh air through the sett in most weathers.
 Accordingly, entrances may sometimes be on different levels to help stale air rise through the sett and be dissipated into the surrounding woodland.